Equality and inclusive practice

 How can settings be more equal and inclusive?

-The Alliance has produced resources to support inclusive practice:
+The Alliance has produced resources to support inclusive practice in early years settings.
+This includes:

 - Free equality training to member settings via our online training platform Educare